 The City’s Zoning Ordinance describes what types of businesses are allowed in each zoning district.
 For any location at which you plan to operate your business, you should first find out its zoning and permitted uses to determine whether your business can be approved there.
-To find your zoning, please visit the Property Information Map or call the Planning Information Center at 415.558.6377.
+To find your zoning, please visit the Property Information Map or contacting the Planning Counter at firstname.lastname@example.org.

 Most development projects and permit applications are required to undergo environmental review to determine whether they will cause environmental impacts to the City of San Francisco and its residents.
 There are several levels of environmental review, depending on the size and nature of the project, which can range from projects for which no review is needed, to small projects that can be evaluated over the counter,to those requiring an environmental impact report that may take a year or more to complete.
 As part of the Planning Department’s review of your permit application, staff will determine what type of environmental review is needed for your project and will provide you with information about the fees and time required to complete the review.

 Some actions are exempt from (that is, by law they do not require) environmental review; these generally include small-scale new construction or demolition, some changes of use, and some building additions.
 A list of types of projects that are exempt from environmental review, known as Categorical Exemptions, is available here.